jon49/blog/content/post/excel_queries.md

 ---

 I came across some nice libraries to use while programming to query Excel.
-Right now I’m am using the standard COM interface for my projects, which is fine for small ranges (which is true for most users – I would assume).
+Right now Iâ€™m am using the standard COM interface for my projects, which is fine for small ranges (which is true for most users â€“ I would assume).
 But for large ranges I would need something more powerful.